 These courses will serve to meet requirements for licensure for counselors seeking state licensure and NBCC certification.
 They will include a practicum course and up to two internships based on the licensing and certification requirements.
 All aspects of psychological practice - appraisal, therapeutic intervention and consultation are addressed in the internship experience.
-Both a sitebased and a college supervisor closely monitor the activity of the learner throughout the internship process to ensure that all internship activities are appropriate to this field of psychology.
-The college and field (site-based) supervisors formally evaluate the progress of individual learners.
-PREREQUISITE: Approval of advisor therapeutic intervention and consultation are addressed in the internship experience.
-Both a sitebased and a college supervisor closely monitor the activity of the learner throughout the internship process to ensure that all internship activities are appropriate to this field of psychology.
+Both a site-based and a college supervisor closely monitor the activity of the learner throughout the internship process to ensure that all internship activities are appropriate to this field of psychology.
 The college and field (site-based) supervisors formally evaluate the progress of individual learners.
 PREREQUISITE: Approval of advisor